Foot & Ankle Surgery

 Hammer toes occur when the toe becomes permanently bent due to muscle imbalances.
 When conservative treatments fail, surgery may be needed to straighten the toe by releasing tight tendons or fusing the affected joint.
 This procedure restores normal toe alignment and reduces pain caused by friction in shoes.

-Ankle arthroscopy is a minimally invasive procedure used to diagnose and treat joint issues such as cartilage damage, bone spurs, and ligament injuries.
+Ankle arthroscopy is a minimally invasive procedure used to diagnose and treat joint issues, such as cartilage damage, bone spurs, and ligament injuries.
 Small incisions are made to insert a tiny camera and surgical tools, allowing for precise treatment with minimal tissue disruption.
 This procedure often results in faster recovery times compared to open surgery.

 Joint fusion surgery is performed to treat severe arthritis or instability in the foot or ankle.
 This procedure involves permanently joining bones together to eliminate painful movement.
 While this limits flexibility in the joint, it significantly reduces pain and improves stability for walking.